 - 2. Turn on the Hazard Warning flasher.

 - 3. Set the parking brake.

-- 4. Place the shift lever into PARK.
-On four-wheel drive vehicles, shift the transfer case to the 4L position.
+- 4. Place the shift lever into PARK (automatic transmission) or REVERSE (manual transmission).
+On 4-Wheel drive vehicles, shift the transfer case to the "4L" position.

-5. Turn the ignition OFF.
+5. Turn OFF the ignition.